jwulf/Gandelf/README.md

 Among other uses, this bad boy solves the issue described [here](https://github.com/moby/moby/issues/30887).
 When you are logging from your container to a 3rd-party logging provider - such as Logstash - you don't get any local logs for debugging.
 Why don't we have both?
 With Gandelf you can.
 You can use Gandelf as a logging middleware to log to local disk from multiple containers (with colors!) while still logging to remote 3rd party services.

 Of course, in that scenario you need to note that Gandelf will become a single point of failure for your logging, so you probably want to add a heartbeat to it.
+[Healthchecks.io](https://healthchecks.io) support is included.

 Check out [the GELF format here](http://docs.graylog.org/en/2.1/pages/gelf.html).